Some doctors have an extra tool not found in their medical bag — their hands. And it can help everything from pain to asthma.

 DOs use their hands to first check for these related issues, then correct them by moving your joints and pressing on your tissue.
 By restoring functionality to one part of the body, it can lead to healing in another.

 How do I find a doctor of osteopathy who does OMM near me?

 There are more than 6,600 physicians licensed to practice in Iowa.
 Of those, more than 1,000 are osteopathic physicians.
 All of them were trained in osteopathic manipulative medicine.
 Not all of them use OMM in their everyday practice.
 So, often, the only difference between an MD and a DO is the two letters after their name.

 Like MDs, DOs can specialize in anything from Allergy and Immunology to Vascular Surgery.
-But some, like Waukee Family Physician April Kolb, DO, Urbandale Family Medicine Physician Andrew McMurray, DO, and Altoona Family Medicine Physician Ashley Taliaferro, DO, undergo even more training to master their OMM skills and use them throughout their careers.
-Dr. Kolb, Dr. McMurray and Dr. Taliaferro believe it's another tool in their toolbox to offer more comprehensive healthcare.
+But some, like Waukee Family Physician April Kolb, DO and Altoona Family Medicine Physician Ashley Taliaferro, DO, undergo even more training to master their OMM skills and use them throughout their careers.
+Drs.
+Kolb and Taliaferro believe it's another tool in their toolbox to offer more comprehensive healthcare.

 Resources like Doctors That DO allow you to search specifically for osteopathic physicians in your area or doctors who had a residency or board certification in OMM.
 But the easiest way is to ask.
 Contact your local clinic to learn which doctors have these additional skills or talk to your primary care provider about your treatment options.